locutusjs/locutus/website/about.md

 **Why on earth would you port other languages to js?**

- - to create interoperable base64 and URL encoding functions that were lacking when we started
+ - to create interoperable encoding functions
  - to see if we can
  - to learn JavaScript
  - to help others learn JavaScript